turnsk/gwtmvp/README.md

 }
 ```

-In order to automatically map HTML elements onto the generated methods, we need to keep the `data-gwtid` and the method name the same, e.g. `nameInput` element will be mapped onto `getNameInput()` method.
+In order to automatically map HTML elements onto the generated methods, we need to keep the `data-mvpId` and the method name the same, e.g. `nameInput` element will be mapped onto `getNameInput()` method.
 If (for some reason) you need to name the method differently, you can set the element ID in the annotation: `@HtmlElement("nameInput") InputElement getName();`.
-You can also access HTML elements using the `View.getElement(String gwtId)` method without the need to declare them in the interface, although to retain code readability we encourage you to use the mapping as much as possible.
+You can also access HTML elements using the `View.getElement(String mvpId)` method without the need to declare them in the interface, although to retain code readability we encourage you to use the mapping as much as possible.

 The `@HtmlHandler` annotation allows you to easily bind DOM events onto your handler implementations.
 In this particular case calling `setGreetHandler()` will allow you to capture all click events on the anchor element, see sample below.